Being inactive and cancer risk

 Scientists are still investigating exactly how physical activity reduces cancer risk, but studies show that regular activity can help keep your hormone levels healthy.
 This is important as having high levels of some hormones can increase your cancer risk.

 Being active can lower insulin resistance (a condition where the hormone insulin becomes less effective at lowering blood sugar levels), which has been shown to have a role in cancer development.

 Being overweight or obese is linked to many types of cancer.
-As physical activity uses calories it can help you maintain a healthy weight, which also helps to reduce your risk of many cancers.
+Physical activity uses calories, so it can help you maintain a healthy weight, which also helps to reduce your risk of many cancers.

 How many people in the UK are regularly physically active?